jetaggart/stream-android-bubble-chat/README.md

 ![](images/channels.png)

 This view is mostly taken care of by Stream's UI Components.
 To list our channels, the `MainActivity.kt` will leverage Stream's [ChannelList](https://github.com/GetStream/stream-chat-android/blob/master/docs/ChannelList.md).
-We'll configure it to load all of channels for our user.
+We'll configure it to load all of the channels for our user.
 Here's the code:

 ```kotlin
 // com/example/bubblechat/MainActivity.kt:13